Overview of Downtown Baltimore

 Downtown Baltimore’s West Side has recently become the main residential hub due to the creation of luxurious new housing and retail space.
 It is anchored by the University of Maryland, Baltimore and is home to many law and doctorate students as well as established professionals who work in the area.

 Mount Vernon contains many of Downtown’s cultural attractions and a selection of historic apartments and homes.
-Like its neighbor to the north, Mid-Town Belvedere, it attracts a younger crowd who enjoys living within walking distance to dining, nightlife, and entertainment.
+Like its neighbor to the north, Mid-Town Belvedere attracts a younger crowd who enjoys living within walking distance to dining, nightlife, and entertainment.

 Downtown Baltimore Apartments & Rentals